 In 2020, the Downtown Kinston Mural Program Selection Committee chose a group of artists to create a collection of public murals in our downtown.
 The process was competitive, with over 165 local, state, national, and international applicants.
 The resident-led Mural Selection Committee spent several months of discussion to select a group of artists diverse in style, content, background, location, and experience.
-Committee member Celestine Davis shared the Committee’s hopes for the program and the artists participating.

 The following artists have been selected.
 Below is a record of their professional website, mural, its location, and a link to their Virtual Artist Talks and media coverage.